cam900/vgsound_emu/README.md

 ## Important

+This repository is archive purpose only, you can get the latest updates in [here](https://gitlab.com/cam900/vgsound_emu).

 This is archive branch of V1 version of vgsound_emu, still distributed under BSD-3-Clause License.

-See [here](https://github.com/cam900/vgsound_emu/tree/main) to get latest release, distributed under zlib license.
+See [here](https://gitlab.com/cam900/vgsound_emu/-/tree/main) to get latest release, distributed under zlib license.

 ## License

-This software is distributed under [BSD-3-Clause License](https://spdx.org/licenses/BSD-3-Clause.html), See [here](https://github.com/cam900/vgsound_emu/blob/vgsound_emu_v1/LICENSE) for details.
+This software is distributed under [BSD-3-Clause License](https://spdx.org/licenses/BSD-3-Clause.html), See [here](https://gitlab.com/cam900/vgsound_emu/-/blob/V1/LICENSE) for details.

 ## Folders